 Getting In Touch

-Should you wish to get in touch with me, please leave a comment.
+Should you wish to get in touch with me, please use the contact form in the menu bar or leave a comment.
 This feature then sends me an email, which I can follow up.

 Should you wish to share your own comments or memories of a particular building then please leave a comment too!
 It is always lovely to hear from people who have a personal connection to a building or site.